 Ready to create your blog today?
 Let’s get started…

-Here is a step guide to start a blog.
+Here is a step guide on how to start a blog.
 I’ll walk you through each one below in-depth.

 - Choose your blogging platform